-On January 14, 2025, a representative of UES PROFESSIONAL SOLUTIONS 29, INC. (UES) visited the subject site for the purpose of observing the near surface foundation bearing materials and to perform a third-party footing inspection for the proposed residential structure.
+On January 30, 2025, a representative of UES PROFESSIONAL SOLUTIONS 29, INC. (UES) visited the subject site for the purpose of observing the near surface foundation bearing materials and to perform a third-party footing inspection for the proposed residential structure.
 The following is a summary of our onsite observations and evaluation.

 The residential foundations were excavated approximately 18 inches wide and approximately 12 inches below the existing ground surface prior to our site visit.
 We observed that the exterior and interior wall foundations, thickened slab sections, and lugs were prepared per the structural plans provided onsite.
-Additionally, we observed that the vapor barrier was installed in the slab area and that the foundation insulation had been placed along the exterior wall foundations.
+Additionally, we observed that the vapor barrier was installed in the slab area, electrical conduit was in place and had a minimum of 4 inches of clearance from the top of the concrete slab, and that the foundation insulation had been placed along the exterior wall foundations.